 Here are the steps we go through in order to fly tandem.
 "PIC" refers to the "pilot in command", he is the one controlling the flight.
 "STU" refers to the passenger, the student being trained.
 Download this page, print it out, and bring it to your tandem lesson.

-The PIC will inform the STU of the FAA requirements for tandem flights which operate under a special exemption granted by the FAA as follows.
+The PIC will inform the STU of the FAA requirements for tandem flights which operate under a special exemption granted by the FAA as follows:

-For powered flights: All flights operating under this exemption must be for training purposes only.
+For powered (PPG) flights: All flights operating under this exemption must be for training purposes only.
 This exemption applies only to flights for the purpose of giving instruction in foot-launched, two-place powered paragliders.
 Prior to all two-occupant training flights, the student must be informed that the flight is conducted under an exemption granted by the FAA and that the foot-launched, two-place powered paraglider does not meet aircraft certification standards set forth by the FAA.

-For non-powered flights: For training purposes only -- this exemption applies only to flights for the purpose of giving instruction in two-place unpowered ultralight vehicles from USHPA-approved launch sites.
+For non-powered (PG) flights: For training purposes only – this exemption applies only to flights for the purpose of giving instruction in two-place unpowered ultralight vehicles from USHPA-approved launch sites.
 Both occupants on all two-place training flights must possess a current pilot rating issued by the USHPA and at least one occupant must possess a current USHPA Tandem instructor rating.
 Prior to all two-occupant training flights, the student must be informed that the flight is conducted under an exemption granted by the FAA and that the ultralight vehicle does not meet aircraft certification standards set forth by the FAA.
 Both occupants on all two-place flights, other than for training purposes, must possess a current pilot rating issued by the USHPA and at least one occupant must possess a current Tandem Pilot rating issued by the USHPA.